5/8/2025

 Chief Financial Officer

-think we want to continue to obviously improve on the 3.1.
-I think as you can appreciate, what we might pause on is what steps we have to take in the supply chain in collaboration with our customers to manage the short-term noise that the current geopolitical and trade policies are.
-I think we're very well poised to continue to improve that number, but I'm a little bit cautious only because we might have to take some steps to make some investment in inventory in collaboration with our customer base in order to just manage the short-term.
+Well, I think we want to continue to obviously improve on the 3.1.
+I think if you can appreciate what we might pause on is, you know, what steps might we have to take in the supply chain in collaboration with our customers? to manage the short-term noise that the current geopolitical and trade policies are.
+So I think we're very well poised to continue to improve that number, but I'm a little bit cautious only because we might have to take some steps to make some investment in inventory in collaboration with our customer base in order to just manage the short-term.

 speaker